Medium/oid/README.md

 and two related classes.
 This can be useful any time you need to do triple-equals (`===`) style comparisons across arbitrary numbers of objects.
-Instead of doing an O(N^2) set of comparisons, you can instead get the identity hash of the things you want to compare, and use those in clever ways to whittle down the required comparisons, often allowing O(1) implementations.
+Instead of doing an O(N^2) set of comparisons, you can instead get the identity hashes of the things you want to compare, and use those in clever ways to whittle down the required comparisons, often allowing O(1) implementations.